anywhichway/lazui/docs/lazui.md

 can be loaded by the attribute [lz:controller](#pre-built-controllers) to support rendering of charts and graphs with configuration data provided by the element.

+Unless you are willing to [write your own JavaScript](#using-javascript), you should always provide the `autofocus` attribute.
+It tells `lazui` to process all the custom attribute directives and template substitutions in the document.

 You can also configure `lazui` to use a [relaxed JSON parser](#relaxed-json-parser), a [client side router](#client-side-routing), and if you are documenting code, a [highlighter](#code-highlighting).